 Is ibuprofen good for gout?

-In general, ibuprofen has been used for treating headaches, pain, arthritis and etc. I am more concerned about gout, obviously.
-In the lack of a better word, yes, you can use ibuprofen for gout attacks.
+Yes, you can use ibuprofen for gout attacks.
 I have been using it for years and it actually helps.
 Try to remember that this medication won’t reduce the uric acid levels in your body nor do anything with the crystals in your joints.
 The sole purpose and the main reason why I use ibuprofen is to treat pain caused by gout.

 This medication is actually more than just helpful when it comes to pain caused by gout.
 The relief is immediate, which I appreciate the most.
 Then I must add that the recovery of gout attacks is more than just short when using ibuprofen.
 As such, this is a medication that should be kept in your cabinet at all times.
 Even better, you should carry it with you at all times.
 I do it as well and it was more than just handy several times.